The Payroll Processor determines the start of the week and the resource can enter time or expenses.

 You can overwrite the close date for expenses when entering the fixed Expense Close Date or the relative Expense Close Days. e.g. set T+E Auto Close Days to 30 and Expense Close Days to 60 to allow users to enter time for the last 30 days, but expenses incurred in the last two months.

-If this rule applies, the user gets the message similar to
+If this rule applies, the user gets a message similar to

 First Report Date must be at/after 30/04/2019; check with Administration for allowing reports before that date